WhitakerLab/whitakerlab.github.io/_posts/blog/2019-08-20-Ruslan-Final-Report-GSoC19.md

 Besides improving my technical skills, I've learned much more about the open-source world of software development.
 There are a lot of enthusiastic and top-notch contributors who support different open-source initiatives by devoting their time and efforts to build projects that make people's lives better and easier.

-What is more, I was able to acquire a great understanding and I've learned in details about open science principles and reproducibility in science from my mentor.
+What is more, I was able to acquire a great understanding about open science principles and reproducibility in science from my mentor.
 Dr. Kirstie Whitaker addresses the flaws in the academic world by advocating for reproducible & replicable research and promoting a true ideal for open science that supports diversity and inclusion.

 ## Future Plans